bootlin/lavabo/README.md

 serial, a port-forwarding SSH process is spawn and a local telnet instance is created.
 To send files, the SFTP protocol is used.

+A third part of lavabo called lavabo-watchdog is also available to automatically send mail to people who reserved a board a long time ago and did not release it.

 ## Requirements

 Lavabo server needs a running LAVA instance, configured to access the board's